Last Updated on November 28, 2018 by Dave Schoenbeck

 Legacy and Leadership in Your Business

-First off, you need to decide what kind of legacy you want to leave behind.
+First, you must decide what legacy you want to leave behind.
 What do you feel is your purpose in life?
-What difference do you want to make in the world while you’re here?
-How can you impact future generations to carry out that life purpose after you’re gone?
+What difference do you want to make while you’re here?
+How can you impact future generations to fulfill that life purpose after you’re gone?

-Once you’re clear on your purpose, you need to make sure you’re a living example of the legacy you want to leave Good intentions are one thing, but if you never actually live out your values, they’re not doing you much good.
+Once you’re clear on your purpose, you must ensure you’re a living example of the legacy you want to leave.
+Good intentions are one thing, but if you never live out your values, they’re not doing you much good.
 You might need to change specific behaviors to make the Law of the Legacy work for you.
-An ongoing process to work on throughout your career.
+It is an ongoing process to work on throughout your career.

-Finally, think about your team.
-Who can help carry your mission forward after you’re no longer leading the company?
-Invest in these people and be sure they’re clear on your mission, too.
-The impact you have on these future leaders will be the crux of your legacy for years to come.
+Finally, could you think about your team?
+Who can help carry your mission forward after you no longer lead the company?
+Invest in these people and ensure they’re clear on your mission.
+Your impact on these future leaders will be the crux of your legacy for years.

 Coach Dave

-For more information on John C. Maxwell and why I like this book so much, watch the video below.
+Watch the video below for more information on John C. Maxwell and why I like this book.

-To read more articles in my “Laws of Leadership” series, click here.
+Click here to read more articles in my “Laws of Leadership” series.